How Chocoholics Buy Chocolate

 If you get the chance, feel an OmNom Chocolate bar.
 The feel matches the quality of the bar inside, with their beautiful wrapping paper.

-Most craft chocolate makers are part of the "Bean to Bar" movement.
-A movement that started in the late '00s, to describe the process of going away from buying pre-made European chocolate and buying the cacao bean directly or through fair-trade agreements and transforming the bean to chocolate transparently in-house.
+Most craft chocolate makers are part of the "bean-to-bar" movement - a movement that started in the late '00s to describe the process of moving away from buying pre-made European chocolate to buying the cacao bean directly and transforming the bean to chocolate transparently in-house.

-It is always great to educate chocoholics and average consumers on the "bean to bar" movement.
-But this message has become the norm now, makers have to pitch something else to the chocoholic to grab their attention.
+It is always great to educate chocoholics and the average consumer on the "bean-to-bar" movement.
+But this message has become the norm now, and makers have to pitch something else to the chocoholic to grab their attention.